top of page

 • LinkedIn

-All Services: Disability, Disability Appeals, Administrative Law Judge, Hearings, SSI, SSDI, Social Security Disability, VA Compensation, VA appeals, Veteran's Affairs Disability, Military Law, Military Defense, Article 15, Punishment, NJP, Nonjudicial Punishment, Captain's Mast, Court-Martial, Military Court, Administrative Separation, Chapter Board, Article 15 Defense, UCMJ, ADSEP Board, Military Defense Attorney, Board of Inquiry (BOI), Military Divorce, Military child custody, Military child support, Juvenile Court, etc.
+All Services: Military Attorney, Military Law, Military Defense, Article 15, Punishment, NJP, Nonjudicial Punishment, Captain's Mast, Court-Martial, Military Court, Administrative Separation, Chapter Board, Article 15 Defense, UCMJ, ADSEP Board, Military Defense Attorney, Board of Inquiry (BOI), Military Divorce, Military child custody, Military child support, Juvenile Court, Criminal Defense, Domestic Assault Defense, Misdemeanor defense, Felony Defense, Tennesse Crimes, Contested Divorce, Agreed Divorce, Uncontested Divorce, Child Custody, Child Support, Order of Protection, Restraining Order, etc.

-Counties Served: Montgomery County, Stewart County, Robertson County, Davidson County, Sumner County, Houston County, Dickson County, Humphreys County, Benton County, Carrol County, Wilson County, Rutherford Conty, Weakly County, Gibson County, others.
+Counties Served: Montgomery County, Stewart County, Robertson County, Sumner County, Houston County, Dickson County, and others.

-Tennessee Cities Served: Nashville, Clarksville, Dover, Paris, Dickson, Fort Campbell, Franklin, Murfreesboro, others.
+Tennessee Cities Served: Nashville, Clarksville, Dover, Paris, Erin, Ashland City, Dickson, Fort Campbell, Franklin, Murfreesboro, others.

 bottom of page